 - Address mindset and culture through aligning metrics and incentives.
 Set metrics and targets that promote not only a wider view on innovation but incorporate Digital Innovation specifically.

-Share your thoughts with us by sharing your comment below or contact our consultants directly.
+Share your thoughts with us by getting in touch with our consultants directly.